Living conditions and physical security

 Under Section 31/F of the Asylum Act, detention must take into account the special needs of the person concerned.[19]

 Vulnerable persons, except unaccompanied children, are not excluded from detention.
 The HHC in the past regularly saw that persons with special needs such as the elderly, persons with mental or physical disability detained and not receiving adequate support.
 A mechanism to identify persons with special needs does not exist within the asylum procedure (see Identification of vulnerable persons).
-The lack of a systematic identification mechanism led to the frequent detention of torture victims and other traumatised asylum seekers, as well as making existing legal safeguards ineffective.
+The lack of a systematic identification mechanism led to the frequent detention of torture survivors and other traumatised asylum seekers, as well as making existing legal safeguards ineffective.
 There are no special conditions for vulnerable asylum seekers in detention.
 An asylum seeker in 2021 was detained despite being in need of special medical treatment that was not available in detention.
-No vulnerable asylum seekers were detained in 2022.
+No vulnerable asylum seekers were detained in 2022 nor in 2023.

 Transit zones (prior to their closure in May 2020)